to the Building Information Management (BIM)

 boards, zoning commissions, historic review boards, TV commercials,

-building form and typology.
-Before moving to Morris Technology,
+form and typology.
+Before moving to Morris Technology, Mr. Goodlett

-Mr. Goodlett previously held positions as the Director of Emerging
+previously held positions as the Director of Emerging technology

 In his role at SCAD, he worked with the academic and administrative

-and knowledge transfer so that any student in any class would
+knowledge transfer so that any student in any class would be able

-be able to get supplemental information online any time of the
+to get supplemental information online any time of the day from

 and HOsystem, Mr. Goodlett's charge was to work with the Wireless